Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 The original deal made sense precisely because the first act — the royal exit, the rupture, the documentary — was genuinely compelling.
 We have analysed the full six-year arc in detail.
 What the docuseries proved was that Meghan is compelling in the context of the royal family story.
 What the subsequent projects failed to prove was that she is compelling outside of it.

 The pattern Variety identified — "selling repackaged versions of the same story about their exit from royal life" — is the most precise summary of the strategic problem.
 Once the rupture had been fully narrated, there was no new chapter to sell that carried the same inherent drama.
 Live to Lead was about other people.
 Heart of Invictus was about other people.
 Polo was about Harry.
-With Love, Meghan was about cooking.
+With Love, Meghan was about cooking and flower sprinkles.
 None of these projects found what they were looking for: evidence that the Meghan Markle brand could generate heat independent of the Windsor backstory.

 "She thought she was the product.
 Hollywood wanted a producer."